-Power Save Mode See also "PLS8-X Hardware requirements for USB. re" settings allow to control the PLS8-X's power saving behavior.
-Interface Description, Version 03.017" for additional advice on power saving Mode> enables or disables power save mode. "disabled" (D) Power save mode is disabled.
-Under no circumstances the UE will enter its power save (SLEEP) state. <pwrsaveperiod> value is reset to zero.</pwrsaveperiod> "enabled" Power save mode is enabled.
+Power Save Mode

+AT^SCFG "MeOpMode/PwrSave" settings allow to control the PLS8-US-R4's power saving behavior.

+See also "PLS8-US-R4 Hardware Interface Description, Version 04.001" for additional advice on power saving requirements for USB.

+The first parameter <PwrSaveMode> enables or disables power save mode.

+"disabled" Power save mode is disabled.

+Under no circumstances the UE will enter its power save (SLEEP) state.

+<pwrSavePeriod> value is reset to zero.

+"enabled"

+Power save mode is enabled.

 This mode enables the UE to enter power save (SLEEP) state when no activity occurs on any port.
-For ASCO, also set the parameters < PwrSavePeriod > and < PwrSaveWakeup >.
+For ASCO, also set the parameters <PwrSavePeriod> and <PwrSaveWakeup>.

 Power saving will take effect only if there is no data pending on any port.
-You have two options to prevent that data remains pending: On each port, the connected TE must retrieve all data sent from the UE to the TE.
-If a TE is not able to receive data you can use the ATSCFG "MEopMode/ ExpectDTR" subcommand.
+You have two options to prevent that data remains pending:

+- On each port, the connected TE must retrieve all data sent from the UE to the TE. - If a TE is not able to receive data you can use the AT^SCFG "MEopMode/ ExpectDTR" subcommand.
 If enabled the subcommand ensures to discard data pending on a port before the connected TE has signalled its readiness to receive data.
 By default this behavior is enabled for all ports.

+<PwrSavePeriod> and <PwrSaveWakeup> settings are non-volatile.
+However, each time when <PwrSaveMode> is enabled without giving <PwrSavePeriod> and <PwrSaveWakeup> delivery defaults are assumed: ^SCFG: "MEopMode/PwrSave","enabled","52","50".
+To enable different values <PwrSavePeriod> and <PwrSaveWakeup> shall be set as well.